Monique Baskin visits ATDD

 environmental data during solar eclipse event

 ARL/ATDD in Oak Ridge, Tennessee, was located in the path of totality for the solar eclipse on August 21.
 Students from Linden Elementary School in Oak Ridge went on a field trip to Roane State Community College in Harriman, Tennessee, where scientists and engineers deployed a meteorological tower.
 The instruments and sensors measured solar radiation, wind speed and direction, air temperature, and other variables.
 A similar suite of equipment and sensors was set up at on a local farm near Philadelphia, Tennessee.
-Data collected during the eclipse will be made publicly available on ARL/ATDD’s website.
+Data collected during the eclipse is available in .csv format.

 Eclipse watchers at Roane State Community College in Harriman, Tennessee